Real Estate Investors Should Invest in Themselves First

 By Michael Zuber

-Whereas some real estate investing strategies can seem overwhelming or complicated, Michael’s entire strategy is based on a long-term plan of investing in, as the title would suggest, one rental at a time, which is very doable.
+Some real estate investing strategies can seem overwhelming or complicated, but Michael’s entire real estate investment strategy is based on a long-term plan of investing in one rental at a time.

 The ABCs Of Real Estate Investing

 By Ken McElroy